VeliAliyev/reddit-clone/README.md

 # reddit-clone
-I made this project using spring boot.
+This is a reddit-clone project made with spring boot.
+I made this project for learning purposes.